justineuroCE/GCD-Project/CodeBook.md

     + attaches appropriate column names (line 86)
     + similar steps for the standard deviations (sds); see lines 86-88; the data frame dataSds that contains all the variable sds (10299 x 9) is created
     + includes *dataMeans* and *dataSds* as elements (2nd and 3rd) of a list that the function **constructData** returns (line 94)
-* Step 5 --- From the 2nd and 3rd list elements of the *train* and *test* datasets obtained in Step 3 for creating the merged raw dataset, I constructed a dataset that contained only the means and sds of the nine variables; the means and sds datasets for each of *train* and *test* were bound by columns (2nd and 3rd elements of the list), then these two column-bound datasets that resulted were bound by rows (see lines 125-140).
+* Step 5 --- From the 2nd and 3rd list elements of the *train* and *test* datasets obtained in Step 3 for creating the merged raw dataset, I constructed a dataset that contained only the means and sds of the nine variables; the means and sds datasets for each of *train* and *test* were bound by columns (2nd and 3rd elements of the list), then these two column-bound datasets that resulted were bound by rows (see lines 116-148).
-* Step 6 --- Finally, **write.table** was used to create the dataset for uploading (line 141).
+* Step 6 --- Finally, **write.table** was used to create the dataset for uploading (line 149).

-#### **TIDY DATA 2: Overall Means of the Varaibles by Subject and Activity (Goal 5)**
+#### **TIDY DATA 2: Overall Means of the Variables by Subject and Activity (Goal 5)**

-TIDY DATA 2 contains the means of the nine variables in the study by subject (30 IDs) and activity (six activities).
-TIDY DATA 2 (dimensions: 30 x 8) reduces the number of rows of TIDY DATA 1 from 10299 to 30 as there are only 30 subjects (21 for train and 9 for test).
-However, the columns in TIDY DATA 2 includes *ID*, *testOrTrain*, and six times more experimentally-measured variables (as there are 6 activities) than TIDY DATA 1.
+TIDY DATA 2 (stored in the data frame **dataMeansByActsAll**) contains the means of the nine variables in the study by subject (30 IDs) and activity (six activities).
+TIDY DATA 2 (dimensions: 30 x 12) reduces the number of rows of TIDY DATA 1 from 10299 to 30 as there are only 30 subjects (21 for train and 9 for test).
+The columns in TIDY DATA 2 includes *ID*, *testOrTrain*, *activity*, and the overall means of the nine experimentally-measured variables.
 See Table 3 below for a listing of the variables.

 ##### **Table 3: TIDY DATA 2 --- Mean of the Mean Variable Measurements (from TIDY DATA 1) by Subject and Activity**
 Variable|Description|Type|Values|Add'l Info